wicivo/CommandSpy/README.md

 ## License

-This mod is licensed under `MIT` license.
+This mod is licensed under `MIT` license